telafifi/CommercialPropertyFinanceScreening/README.md

 - The 25 cases were ran indidivudally in the java screening tool.
 - The output of each screening tool java test were then compared to the results of the scoring excel template

-## Contributing

-- The team first discussed any changes the member wishes to make via email or communication through private channel on Slack, or any other method with the owners/other team members of this repository before making a change.
-- After the changes/updates are pushed to the repository, inform the owner/other team member about it.